 The JetBlue Business Card is definitely a great card for high-flying business owners who live and work near JetBlue hubs.
 If you fly JetBlue often, but don’t own your own business, consider the consumer-oriented JetBlue Plus Card, which is very similar to the JetBlue Business.
 If you’re an occasional JetBlue flyer without a business to your name, the basic JetBlue Card is likely a better fit.

-For a limited time only, you earn 30,000 bonus TrueBlue points when you spend at least $1,000 within 90 days of opening your account.
-That’s generally enough to redeem for a free long-haul domestic one-way flight (for example, from New York to Seattle).
-It could also be enough for a free round-trip flight, or 2-plus one-way flights, depending on the fares’ dollar cost.
+For a limited time only, you earn 50,000 bonus TrueBlue points when you spend at least $1,000 within 90 days of opening your account.
+That’s generally enough to redeem for a free long-haul round-trip domestic fare (for example, from New York to Seattle).

 Earning TrueBlue Points